jeffreykegler/personal/timeline.md

 algorithm capable
 of handling ALGOL 60 does not yet exist.
 But the risk they are taking will soon pay off.

+# The Quest

+With the ALGOL 60 report,
+a quest begins which continues to this day: the search for a parser that is

+* efficient,
+* practical,
+* general, and
+* syntax-driven.

 # 1960
 A.E.
 Gleenie publishes his description of a compiler-compiler.